Chart Color Schemes

 Infrastructure

-Banks has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Banks has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects expected to impact this area.
+AreaSearch has identified zero projects that could impact the area's performance.
 Key projects include Southquay Greenway Stage 2 - Block 1 Section 80 Public Housing, Lanyon Marketplace Improvements, Monaro Highway Safety Upgrades, and Big Canberra Battery (Williamsdale BESS).
-Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.